pellst/imp_msstudio_init/IMProv_on_AWS_tut.md

 ## Fast Track:
-* login to your **AWS** account and from the Management Console perform these steps to launch an EC2 spot instance using the AMI for IMPort MPI jobs
+* login to your **AWS** account and from the Management Console perform these steps to launch an EC2 spot instance using the AMI for IMProv MPI jobs
   * steps to setup your own AMI, see **Deployment** section
   * steps to launch existing AMI, follow along here.